-- Over 100,000 m2 as a timber hybrid construction by 2025 - For timber (hybrid) construction: CO2 reduction of at least 20% versus conventional construction methods during the production phase of new development projects by 2025
+- Over 100,000 m as timber hybrid constructions by 2025 - For timber (hybrid) construction: CO2 reduction of at least 20% versus conventional construction methods during the production phase of new development projects by 2025

 In order to ensure the correct selection of materials for the construction of buildings, every development project begins with the question: can it be realised with timber construction?
-The life cycle assessment for every timber construction project must demonstrate savings over conventional construction methods as early as the planning stage.
+The life cycle assessment of every timber construction project must demonstrate a reduction compared with conventional building methods.
 These two quality gates are part of the 360° principle (see section 4.1.2.).
-The following table provides an overview of UBM's timber hybrid pipeline, whereby the potential for CO2 savings is illustrated by the individual projects.
-UBM is handling the "embodied carbon", i.e. the embedded emissions, during the construction phase by using timber to reduce the CO2 emissions from the building materials.
+The following table provides an overview of UBM's timber hybrid pipeline, whereby the potential for $CO_2$ savings is illustrated by the individual projects.
+UBM is therefore addressing the "embodied carbon", i.e. the embedded emissions, during the construction phase by using timber to reduce the $CO_2$ emissions from the building materials.